 From the U.S. Attorney’s Office for the East District of Texas

-TEXARKANA, Texas (News Release) - A 42-year-old Texarkana, Texas woman has been sentenced to federal prison for violations in the Eastern District of Texas, announced U.S. Attorney Joseph D. Brown today.
+TEXARKANA, Texas (News Release) - A 31-year-old Bowie County, Texas, man has been convicted of federal violations in the Eastern District of Texas, announced U.S. Attorney Stephen J. Cox today.